peteroupc/peteroupc.github.io/bernsupp.md

 (By the properties of the Bernstein form, _a_\[0\] will equal _f_(0) and _a_\[_n_\] will equal _f_(1) whenever 0 or 1 is in the domain of _f_, respectively.)

-Step 4 is done by first generating unbiased bits (such as with the von Neumann trick of flipping the input coin twice until the flip returns 0 then 1 or 1 then 0 this way, then taking the result as 0 or 1, respectively (von Neumann 1951\)[^31]), then using the algorithm in "[**Digit Expansions**](https://peteroupc.github.io/bernoulli.html#Digit_Expansion)" to produce the probability _a_\[_j_\].
+Step 4 is done by first generating fair coin flips (such as with the von Neumann trick of flipping the input coin twice until the flip returns 0 then 1 or 1 then 0 this way, then taking the result as 0 or 1, respectively (von Neumann 1951\)[^31]), then using the algorithm in "[**Digit Expansions**](https://peteroupc.github.io/bernoulli.html#Digit_Expansion)" to produce the probability _a_\[_j_\].
 The algorithm computes _a_\[_j_\] bit by bit and compares the computed value with the generated bits.
 Since the coin returned both 0 and 1 in step 1 earlier in the algorithm, we know the coin isn't degenerate, so that step 4 will finish with probability 1.
 Now, since the Bernoulli factory used only the input coin for randomness, this shows that _f_ is strongly simulable. &#x25a1;

 **Proposition 2.** _If f(&lambda;) is described in the strong simulability statement, and if either f is constant on its domain or f meets the additional conditions below, then f is strongly simulable._